EmreOzkose/personal_assistant/README.md

 - [ ] make a settings in android app
 - [ ] Q/A AI model
 - [ ] add multi language design to android app
+- [ ] make new release after constructing a wiki and readme

 ## License
 This project is under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.